John A. Corder

 General John A. Corder (born 28 August 1939) is a retired United States Air Force (USAF) Major general.

 Early life and education

 Corder was born in Salem, Oregon, in 1939, and graduated from high school in Albany, Oregon, in 1957.
-He earned a bachelor's degree in business administration from the University of Nebraska in 1970 and a master's degree in business administration from Auburn University in 1971.
+He earned a bachelor's degree in business administration from the University of Nebraska–Lincoln in 1970 and a master's degree in business administration from Auburn University in 1971.

 Military career

 He entered the USAF in March 1959.
 He received his commission and navigator wings through the aviation cadet program at Harlingen Air Force Base, Texas, in April 1960.
 After completing B-52 upgrade training at Mather Air Force Base, California and survival training at Stead Air Force Base, Nevada, he was assigned as a B-52 navigator with the 7th Bombardment Wing, Carswell Air Force Base, Texas, in January 1961.
 In March 1964 he entered pilot training at Reese Air Force Base, Texas, and upon graduation in April 1965, was assigned to the 33rd Tactical Fighter Wing, Eglin Air Force Base, as an F-4 Phantom II pilot.

 He then served in the Tactical branch, 8th Tactical Fighter Wing, Ubon Royal Thai Air Force Base, Thailand, from May 1967 to March 1968.
 During this tour of duty, he flew 250 combat hours (140 sorties, including 100 missions over North Vietnam) in the F-4D.
 On 8 February 1968 he led a two-aircraft low-level attack on Phúc Yên Air Base; his F-4 was hit by antiaircraft fire and he and his radar intercept officer, Captain Tracy K. Dorsett, ejected over Laos, where they evaded enemy forces before being rescued by USAF helicopters.
 Corder and Dorsett were each awarded the Air Force Cross for this mission.

 He then was assigned to Nellis Air Force Base, Nevada, serving in the Fighter Concepts and Doctrine Division of the Tactical Fighter Weapons Center.

 Upon graduation from Air Command and Staff College in August 1971, he was assigned as an action officer in the Fighter Tactics Branch of the Tactical Division, Office of the Deputy Chief of Staff for Operations, Headquarters U.S. Air Force, Washington, D.C.
 In August 1974 he entered the National War College.
 After graduating in June 1975, he was assigned as chief of requirements, plans and programs, in the Air Force section of the Joint U.S. Military Assistance Mission to Turkey.